niolabs/docs/docs/running-nio/manually.md

-# Custom project
+# With command line and Git

-There are a few steps in a local install of the nio binary that can be done manually instead of using functionality that has been built into the nio Platform for you.
+There are a few steps in a local install of the nio binary that can be done manually instead of using the nio CLI functionality that has been built into the nio Platform for you.

 ---